+Mastopexy is a surgical procedure where Dr. Michaels will tighten the breast skin, elevating the breasts to a higher, more youthful-looking position on the chest wall.
 The breast is made of three types of tissue: skin, breast gland and fat.
-Your breasts are approximately 50-percent glandular breast tissue and 50-percent fat.
-Weight loss that occurs following pregnancy, lifestyle modifications or weight loss surgery can cause the fat component within your breasts to decrease, leading to a deflated and sagging appearance to your breasts, with nipples that now point toward the floor.
-In recently pregnant women, breastfeeding can further contribute to this loss of volume, leaving your breasts smaller and flatter than they were before you had children.
+Your breasts are approximately 50% glandular breast tissue and 50% fat.
+Weight loss that occurs following pregnancy, lifestyle modifications or weight loss surgery can cause the fat component within your breasts to decrease.
+This can lead to a deflated and sagging appearance to your breasts, with nipples that now point toward the floor.
+Breastfeeding can further contribute to this loss of volume, leaving your breasts smaller and flatter than they were before you had children.

 As time passes, our body gradually stops producing elastin and collagen, two proteins that are integral to healthy, elastic skin.
 Without sufficient amounts of these proteins, the skin loses its elasticity, and the breasts start to sag.

 By repositioning the drooping breasts, this improves the appearance of the breast profile.
 Dr. Michaels will also move the nipples to a more centered location on the breast to correct the look of southward-pointing nipples.
 Finally, Dr. Michaels can reduce the size of overly enlarged areolas (the darker-pigmented skin encircling the nipple) so they are in better proportion with your newly lifted breasts.